-It’s very much possible to recover deleted data after Windows Update!
+It's very much possible to recover deleted data after Windows Update!
+Use the links below to quickly navigate to the section of the article that interests you the most.

 I remember getting super excited for the Windows 10 update: After all, it was like stepping into the future with the fancy blocks and graphics.
 However, all this excitement quickly turned into anxiety as I realized that some of my essential files went missing.